 She authored Perspectives on Adolescent Health Care, Transitions in a Woman’s Life, and Parents at Risk.
 In 1990, she received the American Nurses Foundation’s Distinguished Contribution to Nursing Science Award.
 Mercer is a professor emeritus in the department of family health care nursing at the University of California in San Francisco.
 She spends her time teaching and writing to educate others about perinatal and maternal nursing.

 Some of Ramona Mercer’s works can be found below:

 - First-Time Motherhood: Experiences from Teens to Forties

 - Becoming a Mother: Research on Maternal Identity from Rubin to the Present (Springer Series: Focus on Women)

 - Transitions in a Women’s Life: Major Life Events in Developmental Context (Springer Series, Focus on Women)

 Ramona Mercer’s Contribution to Nursing Theory: Maternal Role Attainment Theory

-competence in general caretaking tasks, and comes to express joy and pleasure in the maternal role.
+The primary concept of this theory is the developmental and interactional process, which occurs over a period of time.
+In the process, the mother bonds with the infant, acquires competence in general caretaking tasks, and comes to express joy and pleasure in the maternal role.